Udemy is a popular marketplace for creating and selling online courses. But is Udemy good for instructors and their pockets? Let’s find out.

 What Is Udemy?
 How Does It Work?

 Udemy is a MOOC (Massive Open Online Course) platform.
-To state it simply, it’s an online learning deck that aims at providing courses, both free and paid.
+To state it simply, it’s an online learning deck that aims to provide a free or paid course.

-With over 24 million students and 80,000 courses, Udemy offers an extensive range of online courses across all genres possible - technology, arts, science, business, spirituality, and even pet care!
+With over 24 million students and 80,000 courses, Udemy offers so many courses across all genres possible - technology, arts, science, business, personal and professional development, and even pet care!
 Everything is taught to you through a series of lessons, either video or text.
 And that’s not it.

 For creators, Udemy is a platform that serves as a medium for making money by creating and selling online courses.
 So before we dive deeper, let’s understand Udemy a bit more here.